I have a compatible device, but don't see a WiFi Calling setting in my menu

 Sorry, WiFi Calling isn’t available abroad at the moment.

 I can’t change my settings for Call Waiting, Call Forwarding or Withhold Number when connected to WiFi Calling

-You can’t activate these three services while you’re on WiFi Calling and without a mobile signal.
-A simple tip is to set them up beforehand - and they’ll work as normal.
-You can’t deactivate Call Forwarding while you’re using WiFi Calling, even when network coverage is available.
+You can’t activate these services while you’re on WiFi Calling and don’t have a mobile signal.
+Best to set them up beforehand.
+You can’t deactivate Call Forwarding while you’re using WiFi Calling, even when you have network coverage.